kienphanhuy/Cuki-IR-generator/README.md

 I started to develop this program years ago.
 This is a "light" version of the program I initially created using MATLAB.
 This version works on GNU Octave and needs no packages.
 So it is very easy to use.

-It borrows some codes from other projets as it
+It borrows some codes from other projets as it:
-% Uses the Min Phase response computation from J.O.
-Smith, 1982-2002
-% Uses amodified version of Oct_spectrum from M. Buzzoni, Dec.
-2018
-% Uses IIR butterworth coefficient computation from Neil Robertson , 12/29/17
-% Uses embbeded waitbar Yuanfei (2020).
+Uses the Min Phase response computation from J.O.
+Smith, 1982-2002 Uses amodified version of Oct_spectrum from M. Buzzoni, Dec.
+2018 Uses IIR butterworth coefficient computation from Neil Robertson , 12/29/17 Uses embbeded waitbar Yuanfei (2020).
 Embedding Waitbar Inside A GUI (https://www.mathworks.com/matlabcentral/fileexchange/47896-embedding-waitbar-inside-a-gui), MATLAB Central File Exchange.
 Retrieved July 15, 2020.

 for which Copyright is reminded in the following: